Skip to main content

 manager.data.append("Some data")

-// The DataImporter instance has not been created yet
+// At this point, the DataImporter instance has not been created yet

 print(manager.importer.filename)

-- C# does not have a direct keyword equivalent; the closest match is using the
+• C# does not have a direct keyword equivalent; the closest approach is using the Lazy<T> class.

 public class DataManager {